Core focus

 Principle II Alignment & cadence

-Every link in the supply chain deserves respect; my teams aim to stay attentive to client experience even at scale.
+Every link in the supply chain deserves respect.
+My teams aim to stay attentive to client experience, even at scale.

 Principle III Clients & teams